< Back

 Provenance: The Todd Barlin Collection of New Guinea Oceanic Shields.

-I have been collecting New Guinea Shields since 1983 when I bought my very first shield, over the next 35 years I bought the very best New Guinea Shields that I could for my own personal collection;
+I have been collecting New Guinea Shields since 1983 when I bought my very first shield, over the next 35 years I bought the very best New Guinea Shields that I could for my collection;

-Shields of Melanesia ” 2005 Edited by Harry Beran & Barry Craig
+References: The Shields of Melanesia ” 2005 Edited by Harry Beran & Barry Craig

 This whole book mainly on New Guinea Shields is one of the best references ever published & I owned 28 of the Shields in this book